-The OPSEU Social Justice Fund supports organizations fighting for human, economic, labour and political rights.
+The OPSEU/SEFPO Social Justice Fund supports organizations fighting for human, economic, labour and political rights.
 The Social Justice Board uses the following criteria to prioritize funding proposals:

 - Groups that organize to build power to create systemic change

 - Opportunity to partner with equity and other OPSEU/SEFPO groups